Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 Excitotoxins

-You may have already known that sugar, caffeine and nutritional deficiencies can cause anxiety.
+You may already know that sugar, caffeine, and nutritional deficiencies can cause or worsen anxiety.

 But what about excitotoxins?

-The 2 most common excitotoxins are MSG and aspartame.
+The two most common excitotoxins are MSG and aspartame.

-These additives are found in many of the foods we eat every day.
+These additives are found in many of the foods people eat every day.

 While these food additives are relatively harmless in small amounts, the constant consumption of these toxins in large quantities can lead to overstimulation.

-The result can be anxiety, depression, migraines and a whole host of other negative health effects.
+The result can be anxiety, depression, migraines, and other adverse health effects.

-Common foods that contain the excitotoxins MSG and Aspartame:
+Common foods that often contain the excitotoxins MSG and Aspartame:

-Given the havoc these additives can reap on our brains and bodies – avoiding these excitotoxins as much as possible would be wise.
+Given the havoc these additives can reap on your brain and body, avoiding these excitotoxins as much as possible would be wise.

-Many of us can be more sensitive to these additives than others – and we may not even know it.
+Some people can be more sensitive to these additives than others – and may not even know it, which is an even greater reason to limit your consumption.

 Environmental Toxins & Heavy Metal Toxicity

-Whether we realize it or not – we are all exposed to a large variety of toxins on a daily basis.
+Whether you realize it or not – you are exposed to many toxins throughout your daily life.

-As part of living in an industrialized world – these toxins can be found in our soil, water supplies and even the air.
+As part of living in an industrialized world – these toxins can be found in soil, water supplies, and even the air.

-Our bodies are also master filters.
-There are numerous ways our bodies eliminate harmful toxins and other substances.
+Your body is also a master filter.
+There are numerous ways your body eliminates harmful toxins and other substances.

-We run into problems, however, when our bodies aren’t eliminating these toxins properly, we consume high amounts through certain foods or water supplies, or we are exposed to these toxins directly – such as through work, accident, ingestion or exposure in our homes.
+You may run into problems, however, when your body isn't eliminating these toxins properly, you consume high amounts of toxins through certain foods or water supplies, or you are exposed directly, such as through work, an accident, ingestion, or exposure in your home

-If we experience toxicity – there can be any number of symptoms with a wide range of severity.
+If a person experiences toxicity, there can be any number of symptoms with a wide range of severity.

-Many of the symptoms related to toxicity are neurological in nature as most toxins have a direct effect on the brain and central nervous system.
+Many toxicity-related symptoms are neurological, as most toxins directly affect the brain and central nervous system.

-Common symptoms of neurological impairment due to toxicity includes – anxiety and panic attacks, restlessness, irritability, depression, “brain fog” and insomnia.
+Common neurological impairment symptoms due to toxicity include anxiety and panic attacks, restlessness, irritability, depression, "brain fog," and insomnia.

 Due to the nature of toxicity – it may be difficult to diagnose – as toxicity can mimic many diseases that affect the nervous system.

-It can also be difficult to uncover through standard testing.
+It can also be challenging to uncover through standard testing.

 Common Toxins That Can Lead to Toxicity:

-Lead: not as commonly used as it once was (lead was banned in the U.S. for consumer use in the late 1970s), lead can still be found in industrial paints, car batteries, contaminated water supplies or pipes, herbal supplements, and some plastics; common symptoms of high levels of lead include developmental and neurological issues, nervous system and organ damage and many cognitive problems such as irritability, hyperactivity and anxiety; lead toxicity is especially dangerous for children;
+• Lead: not as commonly used as it once was (lead was banned in the U.S. for consumer use in the late 1970s), lead can still be found in industrial paints, car batteries, contaminated water supplies or pipes, herbal supplements, and some plastics; common symptoms of high levels of lead include developmental and neurological issues, nervous system and organ damage and many cognitive problems such as irritability, hyperactivity, and anxiety; lead toxicity is hazardous for children in particular

-Mercury: toxic to the human nervous system, mercury can find it's way into the brain, organs and spinal cord – leading to a whole host of psychiatric and physical problems; mercury is commonly found in fluorescent lights and batteries; the real culprit for exposure in most people is through dental (amalgam) fillings – also referred to as “silver fillings” – and high consumption of certain fish (such as tuna, swordfish and mackerel); mercury gases are also released into the air from coal-burning plants
+• Mercury: toxic to the human nervous system, mercury can find its way into the brain, organs, and spinal cord – leading to a whole host of psychiatric and physical problems; mercury is commonly found in fluorescent lights and batteries; the real culprit for exposure in most people is through dental (amalgam) fillings – also referred to as "silver fillings" – and high consumption of certain fish (such as tuna, swordfish, and mackerel); coal-burning plants can release mercury gases into the air

-Weedkillers (Glyphosate Herbicides): ingestion or direct contact with skin can lead to a whole host of problems, including cancer and various neurological disorders
+• Weedkillers (Glyphosate Herbicides): ingestion or direct contact with the skin can lead to a whole host of problems, including cancer and various neurological disorders

-Fluoride: although common and typically accepted as safe, fluoride is a neurotoxin that has been linked to brain fog, anxiety, memory loss and other negative neurological effects; it is commonly found in city drinking water and dental products such as mouthwash and toothpaste
+• Fluoride: although common and typically accepted as safe, fluoride is a neurotoxin that has been linked to brain fog, anxiety, memory loss, and other adverse neurological effects; it is commonly found in city drinking water and dental products such as mouthwash and toothpaste

-Mold: found in damp/humid homes, basements and buildings where there has been a leak or flood; breathing mold (especially on a daily basis) can negatively impact your health in a vast number of ways including cognitive, emotional and physical issues
+• Mold: found in damp/humid homes, basements, and buildings where there has been a leak or flood; breathing mold (especially daily) can negatively impact your health in a vast number of ways, including cognitive, emotional, and physical issues

-Aluminum: found virtually everywhere in our environment including city water supplies, deodorants and baking powders; although toxicity is not extremely common, those with poor kidney function or constant exposure to high levels of aluminum may accumulate aluminum in the brain and body leading to toxicity and resulting symptoms
+• Aluminum: found virtually everywhere in our environment, including city water supplies, deodorants, and baking powders; although toxicity is not common, those with poor kidney function or constant exposure to high levels of aluminum may accumulate aluminum in the brain and body, leading to toxicity and resulting symptoms

-The list above is far from a definitive list of all the possible toxins we may encounter.
+The list above is far from a definitive list of all the possible toxins we may encounter; however, it provides a solid overview of the most common ones.

-In addition to the toxins above – many of our essential nutrients can be toxic when we have way too much in our bodies.
+In addition to the toxins above – many of the body's essential nutrients can be toxic when taken in excess.

-These include Zinc, Vitamin A, selenium, copper (as mentioned above) and other vitamins.
+Zinc, Vitamin A, selenium, copper (as mentioned above), and other vitamins can lead to toxicity when taken in excessive doses for long periods.

 Effects of Toxins on the Brain and Body